stonepros/stone/doc/mgr/dashboard.rst

 To create a user with the administrator role you can use the following commands::

-  $ ceph dashboard ac-user-create <username> -i <file-containing-password> administrator
+  $ stone dashboard ac-user-create <username> -i <file-containing-password> administrator

 Account Lock-out
 ^^^^^^^^^^^^^^^^